 - Is faced with an existing or imminent crisis of a nature that threatens the physical health, safety, and well-being of the applicant and his family; and - Is without available resources with which he can immediately eliminate an existing crisis or prevent an imminent crisis.

 When the applicant fails to meet either or both requirements indicated above, the application is denied.
+See item D below for specific requirements.

 2. Time Limitation